SURFnet/eduxchange-eu-tech-docs/index.md

 To update the Home institution, the Host institution should use the `remoteState` field in the `PATCH` request.

+This patch is also used to return the results.
+See [Grade Return](#about-grade-return)

 #### `GET /associations/{associationId}`

 With this call the Host institution can request the current associationState from the Home institution.
 This is needed when the Home institution returned a `pending` state during the initial enrolment flow.
 The Host institution should then poll the Home institution (for example using a cron job) to check whether the Home institution has reached a new state.